grab/engineering-blog/_posts/2023-12-19-cybersec-bug.md

 2. [Happy_csr](https://hackerone.com/happy_csr)
 3.  [mclaren650sspider](https://hackerone.com/mclaren650sspider)

+As we head into our ninth year, we know there are new opportunities and challenges that await us.
+We strive to remain dedicated to the values of collaboration and continuous improvement, working hand in hand with the security community to enhance our superapp’s security and deliver an even safer experience for our users.

+We're gearing up for another exciting year ahead in our programme, and looking forward to interesting submissions from our participants.
 We extend an open invitation to all researchers to submit reports to our bug bounty programme.
 Your contributions hold immense value and have a significant impact on the safety and security of our products, our users, and the broader security community.
 For comprehensive information about the programme scope, rules, and rewards, [visit our website](https://hackerone.com/grab?type%3Dteam).

 Until next year, keep up the great work, and happy hacking!